Chandraseniya Kayastha Prabhu: High medieval period

-The CKPs, described as a traditionally well-educated and intellectual group, came into conflict with Chitpawan at least 350 years ago over their rights to be teachers and scholars.
-As such they competed with the Brahmins in the 18th and 19th centuries for government jobs.
-They even demanded privileges of the Brahmin order – the rights to conduct the vedic rituals (all by themselves) and satkarma (all six karmas of the Brahmin order) for which they were opposed especially by the Chitpawans.
-University of Toronto historians and Professors Emeriti, Milton Israel and N.K Wagle opine about this as follows in their analysis:

 Deccan sultanate and Maratha Era

 The CKP community became more prominent during the Deccan sultanates and Maratha rule era.
 During Adilshahi and Nizamshahi, CKP, the Brahmins and high status Maratha were part of the elites.
 Given their training CKP served both as civilian and military officers.
 Several of the Maratha Chhatrapati Shivaji's generals and ministers, such as Murarbaji Deshpande and Baji Prabhu Deshpande, and Khando Ballal Chitnis were CKPs.